sophieKaelin/ready4researchGIT/changingcode.md

 Review the notes from Day 1 on how to access/edit files through either *Visual Studio* or *Nano* (particularly how to compile and run the program).
 One filepath that might be worth investigating is `mq_mini_console/src/studentwork`.

-**NOTE:** It is important that you check your change is successful before you continue (make a commit).
+**NOTE:** It is important that you check your change is successful before you continue/make a commit.
 So if your aim was to make a line thicker, make sure the line is ACTUALLY thicker.
 You only want to update your repository when you have made a positive change and not introduced any bugs.

-**ANOTHER NOTE:** You may have made some changes to the repository earlier.
-If those aren't changes you want to keep for this next step.
-Have a look at the heading "Staged vs Unstaged" for instructions on clearing changes.

 <!--TODO: Maybe a short video on finding changes and running the code?-->